Chay2203/Image-Editor/README.md

 # Image-Editor
-made an image editor using Java
+made an image editor using java.